Huntington Ingalls Industries (NYSE:HII) Announces Quarterly Earnings Results

-Huntington Ingalls Industries (NYSE:HII) posted its quarterly earnings results on Thursday.
-The aerospace company reported $3.68 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $2.63 by $1.05, MarketWatch Earnings reports.
-The business had revenue of $2.28 billion during the quarter, compared to analysts’ expectations of $2.23 billion.
+Huntington Ingalls Industries (NYSE:HII) issued its earnings results on Thursday.
+The aerospace company reported $3.68 EPS for the quarter, topping the consensus estimate of $2.63 by $1.05, MarketWatch Earnings reports.
 Huntington Ingalls Industries had a net margin of 6.61% and a return on equity of 36.94%.
-The business’s quarterly revenue was up .7% on a year-over-year basis.
-During the same quarter last year, the company posted $4.23 earnings per share.
+The company had revenue of $2.28 billion for the quarter, compared to analyst estimates of $2.23 billion.
+During the same period in the previous year, the firm earned $4.23 EPS.
+The business’s revenue was up .7% on a year-over-year basis.

-The company also recently declared a quarterly dividend, which will be paid on Friday, June 11th.
-Investors of record on Friday, May 28th will be given a dividend of $1.14 per share.
-The ex-dividend date is Thursday, May 27th.
-This represents a $4.56 annualized dividend and a yield of 2.10%.
-Huntington Ingalls Industries’s dividend payout ratio is presently 32.55%.
+The business also recently announced a quarterly dividend, which will be paid on Friday, June 11th.
+Investors of record on Friday, May 28th will be paid a $1.14 dividend.
+This represents a $4.56 dividend on an annualized basis and a yield of 2.10%.
+The ex-dividend date of this dividend is Thursday, May 27th.
+Huntington Ingalls Industries’s payout ratio is currently 32.55%.

-In related news, CFO Thomas E. Stiehle sold 7,000 shares of the firm’s stock in a transaction on Friday, February 19th.
-The shares were sold at an average price of $179.33, for a total transaction of $1,255,310.00.
-Following the sale, the chief financial officer now owns 12,111 shares in the company, valued at $2,171,865.63.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, VP Mitchell B. Waldman sold 467 shares of the firm’s stock in a transaction on Tuesday, March 2nd.
+In other news, VP Mitchell B. Waldman sold 467 shares of Huntington Ingalls Industries stock in a transaction dated Tuesday, March 2nd.
 The shares were sold at an average price of $179.60, for a total transaction of $83,873.20.
-Following the sale, the vice president now owns 54,506 shares in the company, valued at approximately $9,789,277.60.
+Following the completion of the sale, the vice president now directly owns 54,506 shares in the company, valued at $9,789,277.60.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, VP Chad N. Boudreaux sold 1,995 shares of the business’s stock in a transaction that occurred on Wednesday, February 24th.
+The shares were sold at an average price of $187.98, for a total transaction of $375,020.10.
+Following the completion of the transaction, the vice president now directly owns 12,794 shares of the company’s stock, valued at approximately $2,405,016.12.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 11,401 shares of company stock worth $2,065,085.
-2.76% of the stock is owned by company insiders.
+Insiders sold 11,401 shares of company stock worth $2,065,085 over the last 90 days.
+Company insiders own 2.76% of the company’s stock.

 Huntington Ingalls Industries, Inc engages in designing, building, overhauling, and repairing military ships in the United States.
 It operates through three segments: Ingalls Shipbuilding, Newport News Shipbuilding, and Technical Solutions.
 The company is involved in the design and construction of non-nuclear ships comprising amphibious assault ships; expeditionary warfare ships; surface combatants; and national security cutters for the U.S.